Anonymousdog/displaycameras/README.md

 # Project Description
 displaycameras is a set of scripts run as a service on RaspberryPi hardware to locally display RTSP streams from Ubiquiti security camera systems.
 It uses omxplayer to perform hardware accelerated playback of each configured feed in a grid of "windows" into which you divide your display.
 It uses omxplayer's integration with DBUS to perform monitored startup, watchdog, and repair functions on feeds in order to maximize predictable, reliable performance.
 It will optionally auto-detect screen resolution (and apply customized configuration) in case RPis don't have reliably consistent displays (e.g., mobile use).
 It is capable of displaying more feeds than there are visible windows in your display grid by rendering some feeds off screen and rotating feeds through window positions (on and off screen) in order to visibly display all feeds over a reasonable period of time.

+## Donations
+If you feel compelled to contribute to the project, feel free to send funds to https://www.paypal.me/anonymousdog

 # Pre-requisites
 * RaspberryPi hardware (for omxplayer)
 * systemd init system (because Raspbian is the intended target OS)